MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-phases-23h2.md

 - If the readiness checks detect a blocking condition, the issues must be remediated before the update can proceed.

-- Readiness checks can also result in warnings that won’t block the updates but could introduce longer update times or affect the workloads.
-You may need to acknowledge the potential impact and bypass the warning before the update can proceed.
+- If the readiness checks result in warnings the updates, it could introduce longer update times or affect the workloads.
+You might need to acknowledge the potential impact and bypass the warning before the update can proceed.

-Typically the update platform tries to remediate the issues automatically but sometimes manual intervention is required.
-Once you remediate the issue, you need to rerun the checks to confirm the update readiness before proceeding.

 > [!NOTE]
 > In this release, you can only initiate immediate install of the updates.
 Scheduling of updates is not supported.

 ## Phase 3: Installation progress and monitoring

 While the update installs, you can monitor the progress via your chosen interface.
-Steps within the update are shown within a hierarchy.
-This hierarchy corresponds to the actions the Lifecycle Manager takes throughout the workflow.
-Steps may be dynamically generated throughout the workflow, so the list of steps may change.
+Steps within the update are shown within a hierarchy and correspond to the actions the Lifecycle Manager takes throughout the workflow.
+Steps might be dynamically generated throughout the workflow, so the list of steps could change.
 For more information, see examples of [Monitoring progress via PowerShell](../update/update-via-powershell.md).

-## Failures and diagnosis

  The Lifecycle Manager includes retry and remediation logic.
-It attempts to fix issues in a non-disruptive way, such as retrying a CAU run.
-If an update run can't be remediated automatically, it fails.
-You can retry the update or visit the Azure Support Center to evaluate the next steps.

-## Collecting logs

-If you encounter failures during the update process, collect diagnostic logs to help Microsoft identify and fix the issues.
-For more information, see how to [Collect diagnostic logs for Azure Stack HCI, version 23H2](../manage/collect-logs.md).
+It attempts to fix update issues automatically and in a non-disruptive way, but sometimes manual intervention is required.
+For more information, see [Troubleshooting updates](update-troubleshooting-23h2.md).

+> [!NOTE]
+> Once you remediate the issue, you need to rerun the checks to confirm the update readiness before proceeding.

 ## Next steps